UPDATED with the new rates for November 2024.

 Nope, not an option.

-Lastly, my wife bought some in April 2020 when the five-year term was 11.5%.
+Lastly, my wife bought some in April 2020 when the five-year term was 11.5%, she then reset at the same rate in November 2022 and again in June this year.
 So far it’s been a painless experience.
-Interest gets paid, documents get emailed (or downloaded), and we’re very happy with them.
+Interest gets paid (reinvested in her case), documents get emailed (or downloaded), and we’re very happy with them.

 That said, they’re only for a part of your portfolio.
 Don’t panic about horror markets and dump everything into these savings bonds.
 Sure the current rate is attractive, but remember, in the long-term equity markets will always beat bonds.